How to think in CSS?

 use tags that accurately describe your blocks and elements

 Choosing semantic HTML5 tags makes it easier to navigate your code.
 You can use divs for almost every element, but imagine what it would be like navigating your code 2 weeks from now.
 ‘Semantic tags’ in this context means tags that accurately describe your content.
 Is it a title text?
-Use h1 to h6 tags.
-Is it a footer?
-Use the footer tag instead of a div.
+Use h1

-What are semantic tags?
-For example, use the header tag for your header block, and the form tag for your question text block.
+tag for your question text block.
 Use single containers for each block.

 Add classes as you go along to identify each block.
-Now will be a good time to add a .question class to the container that holds the image and text.
-You might want to add a .question-image and .question-text class respectively to the image and text columns.
+Now will be a good time to add a .question

 Don’t worry too much about how you will use these classes in CSS.
 Just label things in a general way that makes sense.
 I’ve found that this approach helps with styling later on, versus the other way around of thinking about styles first, and classes later.
 Good layout comes with breaking things down in ways that makes sense.